movetokube/postgres-operator/README.md

-# PostgreSQL operator for Kubernetes
+# External PostgreSQL server operator for Kubernetes

 ## Features
 * creates a database